Kawai09/EasyCamera/README.md

 ## ✨ Inspiration

-This project was heavily inspired by the unique webcam feature of the **FreakLand** server.
-The goal was to recreate and improve upon that idea, making it available for broader use on modern Fabric (client) and Spigot-based (server) platforms.
+This project was heavily inspired by the unique webcam feature seen on the FreakLand server.
+My goal was to recreate and improve upon that amazing idea, making it available for everyone to enjoy on their own Fabric and Spigot servers.

 ## 🚀 Features